-The SWD Club is dedicated to maintaining and improving the health and well being of the SWD breed.
+The SWD Club of America (SWDCA) is dedicated to maintaining and improving the health and well being of the SWD breed.

 As we learn more and more about this wonderful breed, we will provide as much information as is available concerning known health risks and available tests.